 A cozy, swanky twelve-seat bar where the cocktail is king

 If the bar at Bari isn’t intimate enough for you, head towards the secret door and up the stairs to Dodici.
-This translates to "twelve” in Italian and is the number of seats is this lush, cozy space.
+This translates to "twelve” in Italian and is the number of seats in this lush, cozy space.
 Open Thursday, Friday, and Saturday from 5pm to midnight (or 1am), it’s the perfect place to start or end the evening.
-Morgan McKinney (Thursday) & Vincent Hale (Friday & Saturday) are by far the two most knowledgeable and enthusiastic bartenders in town.
+Morgan McKinney and Samantha Ledbetter two of the most knowledgeable and enthusiastic bartenders in town.
 They make all of their own syrups and bitters, grow their own herbs, and take great pleasure in mixing great cocktails.

 The one bar in Memphis you absolutely have to go to at least once

-If you haven’t been to Ernestine & Hazel’s for a beer and a soul burger then you simply cannot call yourself a Memphian.
+If you haven’t been to Earnestine & Hazel’s for a beer and a soul burger then you simply cannot call yourself a Memphian.
 It’s much more than simply a dive bar -- it represents the soul, jazz, and blues that once echoed into streets, and legends like B.B.
 King, Tina Turner, and Aretha Franklin went there seeking solace.
 Some say it’s haunted and that the ghosts run the jukebox.
 Go and see for yourself.
-On weekends, the piano bar upstairs serves basic cocktails in a cozy corner.
+Downstairs is now non-smoking and offers a full bar.